caltechlibrary/newt/newt-presentation.md

 - Build from SQL (Postgres + PostgREST) and Pandoc
 - Add birds using a simple web form, **no JavaScript**
-- Everything is rendered server side
-- Works even for text web browsers like Lynx

 ~~~
       34 birds3/README.md